-Government officials of the cities and counties as well as the police have the authority for parking enforcement.
+Government officials of the cities and counties, as well as the police, have the authority for parking enforcement.

-If each mayor of special and metropolitan cities may delegate its enforcement authority to the district leader and county headmen, the enforcement officials of each autonomous district have the authority for enforcement.
+If each mayor of special and metropolitan cities delegates his or her enforcement authority to the district leaders and county heads, the enforcement officials of each autonomous district have the authority for enforcement.

-Article 86 (Delegation or Entrustment of Authority) 2 Pursuant to Article 147 (2) of the Act, each mayor of special and metropolitan cities shall delegate its following authority to the district leader and county headmen under his/her jurisdiction: <Amended on June 20, 2008>
+Under Article 86 (Delegation or Entrustment of Authority) 2 Pursuant to Article 147 (2) of the Act, each mayor of special and metropolitan cities shall delegate the following authority to the district leader and county heads under his/her jurisdiction: <Amended on June 20, 2008>

-1. Authority to appoint and dismiss traffic enforcement officials (belonging to each district and county) under Article 12 of the Act, and the authority to take measures against vehicles violating parking regulations referred to in Article 35 of the Act;
+1. The authority to appoint and dismiss traffic enforcement officials (belonging to each district and county) under Article 12 of the Act, and the authority to take measures against vehicles that violate the parking regulations referred to in Article 35 of the Act;

-2. Authority to have the task of towing, possessing and returning vehicles vicariously performed by an agent pursuant to Article 36 (1) of the Act, and the authority to place an order to take measures and conduct the education necessary for the vicarious performance of works pursuant to Article 36 (3) of the Act;
+2. The authority to have the task of towing, possessing and returning vehicles performed in proxy by an agent pursuant to Article 36(1) of the Act, and the authority to place an order to take measures and conduct the education necessary for the performance of works pursuant to Article 36(3) of the Act;

-3. Authority to impose and collect fines under Article 161 (1) (3) of the Act (limited to violations falling under any of Articles 32 through 34 of the Act)
+3. The authority to impose and collect fines under Article 161 (1) (3) of the Act (limited to violations falling under any of Articles 32 through 34 of the Act).